skribster/skribster/README.md

 <h2>about me</h2>

 I go by <b>Skribster</b>.
-I'm an aspiring software engineer still currently in high school.
 Right now, I'm currently interested in game development, compiler design, and anything low level.
 I'm also participating in FRC robotics.